Addiction Treatment Program Overview

 How do our therapists help YOUR loved ones?

-Our licensed therapists use Motivational Interviewing (MI) techniques to work with clients in “meeting them where they are” and if necessary nudging them from ambivalence about treatment towards a genuine personal desire for changing their harmful behaviors.
+Our licensed therapists use motivational interviewing (MI) techniques to work with clients in “meeting them where they are” and if necessary nudging them from ambivalence about treatment towards a genuine personal desire for changing their harmful behaviors.
 MI is one of the research-based treatment modalities that begin to empower the individual in his or her struggle with substance abuse and co-occurring mental health issues.

-Dual Diagnosis Integrated Treatment
+Co-Occurring Disorders Integrated Treatment

 As a collaborative, client-focused approach, MI empowers clients with addiction and co-occurring mental health disorders by concentrating on their individual goals, strengths, and values along with issues and life priorities they feel ready to tackle.
 By guiding clients to establish healthy building blocks as they move towards areas of change, this approach helps clients know that healthy change is possible, and that change can grow and strengthen with positive lifestyle choices.